google-deepmind/open_spiel/docs/games.md

   * [Wikipedia](https://en.wikipedia.org/wiki/Gin_rummy)

 ### Go
-  * Uses tokens on a grid.
   * Players place tokens on the board with the goal of encircling territory.
+  * Tokens on a grid.
   * Traditional game.
   * Deterministic.
   * Perfect information.